 the legal requirements of the EU Food Information for Consumers Regulation (No. 1169/2011) and

-enforcement and penalties outlined in the Food Information Regulations 2014 (as amended)and corresponding Regulations in Wales, Scotland and Northern Ireland and
+enforcement and penalties outlined in the Food Information Regulations 2014 (as amended)and corresponding Regulations in Wales, and Northern Ireland and

 best practice guidance.
 You are not required by law to follow best practice guidance.